1. Sexual Violence Against Individuals with Disabilities New York | Understanding Disability Status

 Aggravating Factors in Sentencing

 Aggravating elements increase the likelihood of a lengthy prison sentence: Multiple or repeated offenses, exploiting a position of authority or trust, using the victim with a disability’s impairment as a means of control, or failure to accept responsibility or obstructing justice.
-Exploitation of the individual with incapacitated status's vulnerability is particularly weighed heavily by New York courts when considering penalties for sexual violence against individuals with disabilities.
+Exploitation of an individual who is mentally incapacitated or physically helpless is particularly weighed heavily by New York courts when considering penalties for sexual violence against individuals with disabilities.
 Evidence of planning or excessive cruelty will almost certainly result in the maximum possible sentence.

 Beyond criminal charges, individuals convicted of sexual violence against individuals with disabilities in New York may face severe civil lawsuits and long-term collateral restrictions.
 These consequences can impact the convicted person's life long after their criminal sentence is served, greatly limiting their ability to live normally.
 The focus on these secondary consequences underscores the seriousness with which New York addresses these offenses against victims with disabilities.